-This Bookish Inclination at length determin'd my Father to make me a Printer, tho' he had already one Son, (James) of that Profession.
-In 1717 my Brother James return'd from England with a Press & Letters to set up his Business in Boston.
-I lik'd it much better than that of my Father, but still had a Hankering for the Sea.- To prevent the apprehended Effect of such an Inclination, my Father was impatient to have me bound to my Brother.
-I stood out some time, but at last was persuaded and signed the Indentures, when I was yet but 12 Years old .-I was to serve as an Apprentice till I was 21 Years of Age, only I was to be allow'd Journeyman's Wages during the last Year.
-In a little time I made great Proficiency in the Business, and became a useful Hand to my Brother.
-I now had Access to better Books.
-An Acquaintance with the Apprentices of Booksellers, enabled me sometimes to borrow a small one, which I was careful to return soon & clean.
-Often I sat up in my Room reading the greatest Part of the Night, when the Book was borrow'd in the Evening & to be return'd early in the Morning lest it should be miss'd or wanted. - And after some time an ingenious Tradesman 003 who had a pretty Collection of Books, & who frequented our Printing House, took Notice of me, invited me to his Library, & very kindly lent me such Books as I chose to read.
-I now took a Fancy to Poetry, and made some little Pieces.
-My Brother, thinking it might turn to account encourag'd me, & put me on composing two occasional Ballads.
-One was called the Light House Tragedy, & contain'd an Account of the drowning of Capt.
-Worthilake with his Two Daughters; the other was a Sailor Song on the Taking of Teach or Blackbeard the Pirate.
-They were wretched Stuff, in the Grubstreet Ballad Stile, and when they were printed he sent me about the Town to sell them.
-The first sold wonderfully, the Event being recent, having made a great Noise.
-This flatter'd my Vanity.
-But my Father discourag'd me, by ridiculing my Performances, and telling me Verse-makers were generally Beggars; so I escap'd being a Poet, most probably a very bad one.
-But as Prose Writing has been a great Use to me in the Course of my Life, and was a principal Means of my Advancement, I shall tell you how in such a Situation I acquir'd what little Ability I have in that Way.
+This bookish inclination at length determined my father to make me a printer, though he had already one son (James) of that profession.
+In 1717 my brother James returned from England with a press and letters to set up his business in Boston.
+I liked it much better than that of my father, but still had a hankering for the sea.
+To prevent the apprehended effect of such an inclination, my father was impatient to have me bound to my brother.
+I stood out some time, but at last was persuaded, and signed the indentures when I was yet but twelve years old.
+I was to serve as an apprentice till I was twenty-one years of age, only I was to be allowed journeyman's wages during the last year.
+In a little time I made great proficiency in the business, and became a useful hand to my brother.
+I now had access to better books.
+An acquaintance with the apprentices of booksellers enabled me sometimes to borrow a small one, which I was careful to return soon and clean.
+Often I sat up in my room reading the greatest part of the night, when the book was borrowed in the evening and to be returned early in the morning, lest it should be missed or wanted.

+And after some time an ingenious tradesman, Mr. Matthew Adams, who had a pretty collection of books, and who frequented our printing-house, took notice of me, invited me to his library, and very kindly lent me such books as I chose to read.
+I now took a fancy to poetry, and made some little pieces; my brother, thinking it might turn to account, encouraged me, and put me on composing occasional ballads.
+One was called The Lighthouse Tragedy, and contained an account of the drowning of Captain Worthilake, with his two daughters: the other was a sailor's song, on the taking of Teach (or Blackbeard) the pirate.
+They were wretched stuff, in the Grubstreet-ballad style; and when they were printed he sent me about the town to sell them.
+The first sold wonderfully, the event being recent, having made a great noise.
+This flattered my vanity; but my father discouraged me by ridiculing my performances, and telling me verse-makers were generally beggars.
+So I escaped being a poet, most probably a very bad one; but as prose writing bad been of great use to me in the course of my life, and was a principal means of my advancement, I shall tell you how, in such a situation, I acquired what little ability I have in that way.